imosquera/spinnaker/release/process.md

 # Packaging & Building

 The automated will be responsible for kicking-off the build process for the official Spinnaker release.
-The build process should look for the latest branch version, find if there are any changes between the last sementic tag and if so, we will need to cut a new release for all components of Spinnaker.
+The build process should look for the latest branch version, find if there are any changes between the last semantic tag and if so, we will need to cut a new release for all components of Spinnaker.

 ## Release Notes